 The most difficult element of the Quantitative Reasoning subtest is answering the questions in the time allocated.
 Even with this year’s additional two minutes to complete the subtest, test takers have reported struggling to complete the test in the time allowed.
 So what can you do to get faster?

 Practise using an on-screen calculator.
 This will save a lot of time, as you will familiarise yourself with where to move your mouse in order to make calculations.
 Some people have said their test centre won’t allow them to use the keyboard, so practise using a mouse on the calculator as well.

 Don’t spend too long on one question.
 If you find you are spending too long on a question, flag it to go back to later and move on to the next one.

 Perform easy calculations in your head or on paper.
 Learn shortcut techniques as part of your preparation.
 For example, divide the number by 100 in your head when calculating percentages.
 You may then need to use a calculator to multiply this number by 26%, but at least you have cut out one step.

 Keep your calculations on your whiteboard.
 You may find that you need to use the same calculations again in the next question, so writing them down and keeping them to go back to will allow you to skip stages in later questions.

-The quantitative reasoning subtest is difficult, but with good preparation of your maths and reasoning skills, as well as practising working through questions quickly will help you come out with a good score.
-It is worth taking time to ensure that you have the basic skills before you start preparing.
-And take practice tests to help you understand the timing.
-Our UKCAT practice packs contain revision materials for skills, as well as test tips and of course all important practice tests.
+The Quantitative Reasoning subtest is difficult, but good preparation of your maths and reasoning skills, as well as practising working through questions quickly, will help you come out with a good score.
+It is worth taking time to ensure you possess the basic skills before you start preparing.
+In addition, take practice tests to help you understand the timing.
+Our UKCAT practice packs contain revision materials for skills, as well as test tips and practice tests.
 Good luck!

 The UKCAT and other trademarks are the property of their respective trademark holders.
 None of the trademark holders are affiliated with JobTestPrep or this website.